seamusfoley/iotes-documentation/docs/introduction/getting-started.md

 sidebar_label: Quick Start
 ---

 Iotes is an iot adapter for JavaScript applications.

-It helps you write applications that connect to IOT services, using a number of protocols, in a predictable way that's easy to use with declaritive application frameworks.
+It helps you write applications that use one of a number of protocols to connect to IOT devices.
+It makes it easy to connect in a predictable fashiion that's works well with declarative application frameworks.

 You can use Iotes core alone, or use it with [plugins](/docs/introduction/core-concepts#plugins) that provide bindings to popular libraries